 The Claverie Ducks

-It was cool August evening when Victoria and Beau first laid eyes on Sophie.
+It was a cool August evening when Victoria and Beau first laid eyes on Sophie.
 After an afternoon of shopping in the city of Santa Barbara they decided to visit a nearby park.
-They stopped in and walked around Alameda Park, which is one of the city’s oldest parks which mimics that of an oasis in the desert, seeing as it consists of two blocks of lush greenery surrounded by dense city roads and buildings.
+They stopped in and walked around Alameda Park, which is one of the city’s oldest parks.
+It consists of two blocks of lush greenery surrounded by dense city roads and buildings and mimics an oasis in the desert.
 Within the park sits a small pond, which is often occupied by wild ducks, turtles, and koi fish.

 The pond at Alameda Park

-Every year, thousands of domestic ducks are abandoned---or according to the doltish people doing it, ‘setting them free’—at lakes and ponds.
-Once they are ‘set free’, most are killed from wild predator attacks or if female, raped and killed by a group of wild mallards.
+Every year, thousands of domestic ducks are abandoned - or according to the doltish people doing it, ‘set free’ - at lakes and ponds.
+Once they are ‘set free’, most are attacked and killed by wild predators or if female, raped and killed by a group of wild mallards.
 Others starve or freeze to death during the cold winter months.
-This is because you can’t take an animal which has been raised in captivity and taught to rely on humans for food, water, and protection, to magically survive on their own----especially if they’re hatched artificially at a hatchery.
-A wild duck is taught how to survive in the wild by watching their parents and instinct.
-A duck hatched at a hatchery does not have duck parents to teach them to survive—they depend on their human parents because their survival skills have been bred out of them for generations.
+This is because you can’t take an animal that has been raised in captivity and taught to rely on humans for food, water, and protection and expect it to magically survive on their own.
+This is especially of birds that have been hatched artificially at a hatchery.
+A wild duck is taught how to survive in the wild by watching its parents.
+Ducks hatched at a hatchery do not have duck parents to teach them to survive.
+They depend on their human parents because their survival skills have been bred out of them for generations.

-Victoria and Beau made several attempts at catching the small black duck, however she successfully put an end to further attempts for that evening once she relocated to the top of a rock in the middle of the pond.
+Victoria and Beau made several attempts to catch the small black duck, however she relocated to the top of a rock in the middle of the pond and successfully put an end to further attempts for that evening.
 Victoria and Beau left for the night and returned just before sunrise the next morning.
 Just as they’d hoped, the duck was still asleep and easy to capture.
-As soon as they got to the car, Victoria and Beau took a good look over the duck.
-They noticed the duck’s eyes were milky and grey, and she seemed somewhat blind.
-They immediately started calling nearby vets who would be willing to treat ducks—and discovered the Cat & Bird Clinic in Santa Barbara.
+As soon as they got to the car, Victoria and Beau looked over the duck.
+They noticed her eyes were milky and grey, and she appeared to be at least somewhat blind.
+They immediately started calling nearby vets who would be willing to treat ducks and discovered the Cat & Bird Clinic in Santa Barbara.
 Victoria and Beau drove to their office and sat outside in the parking lot until they opened.
-The veterinary clinic were willing to squeeze in an appointment for the duck (who Victoria and Beau decided to quickly name Sophie), however they requested that they drop her off for the day, so that the clinic could squeeze in an examination of her between their already prescheduled appointments.
+The veterinary clinic was willing to squeeze in an appointment for the duck (who Victoria and Beau quickly decided to name Sophie).
+However, they requested that they drop her off for the day so that the clinic could squeeze her examination in between their scheduled appointments.